HexmosTech/json-rd/README.md

 Secondly, I am trying to enhance an internal product at [Hexmos](https://hexmos.com), which embeds JSON as a sub-language as part of its [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
 Also, it has custom flexibility requirements on top of standard JSON.
-Therefore, to fulfill such additional requires, I wanted more fine-grained control over JSON parsing process.
+Therefore, to fulfill such additional requirements, I wanted more fine-grained control over JSON parsing process.